 Fainting, also called syncope (pronounced SIN-ko-pee), is a sudden, brief loss of consciousness and posture caused by decreased blood flow to the brain.

 Many different conditions can cause fainting.
-These include heart problems such as irregular heart beats, seizures, panic or anxiety attacks, low blood sugar (hypoglycemia), anemia (a deficiency in healthy oxygen carrying cells), and problems with how the nervous system (the body's system of nerves) regulates blood pressure.
+These include heart problems such as irregular heart beats, seizures, low blood sugar (hypoglycemia), anemia (a deficiency in healthy oxygen carrying cells), and problems with how the nervous system regulates blood pressure.
 Some types of fainting seem to run in families.

-While fainting may indicate a particular medical condition, sometimes it may occur in an otherwise healthy individual.
+While fainting may happen because of a particular medical condition, sometimes it may occur in an otherwise healthy person.
 Fainting is a particular problem for the elderly, who may suffer serious injuries from falls when they faint.
 Most episodes are very brief.
 In most cases, the individual who has fainted regains complete consciousness within just a few minutes.

 Fainting is a common problem, accounting for 3% of emergency room visits and 6% of hospital admissions.
-It can happen in otherwise healthy people.
 A person may feel faint and lightheaded (presyncope) or lose consciousness (syncope).

 What Causes Fainting?

-You may suffer from a simple fainting spell due to anxiety, fear, pain, intense emotional stress, hunger, or use of alcohol or drugs.
-Most people who suffer from simple fainting have no underlying heart or neurological (nerve or brain) problem.
+You may have a simple fainting spell due to anxiety, fear, pain, intense emotional stress, hunger, or use of alcohol or drugs.
+Most people who have a simple fainting spell have no underlying heart or neurological (nerve or brain) problem.